 One of the most common moving mistakes people make is not having the right packing materials for moving for protecting and packing their belongings.
 This is not such a big issue when dealing with books, but you will have to buy specific materials professionals use to deal with fragile items.
 The following items are must-haves when it comes to packing glassware.

-How to Pack Glassware for Moving – DIY Protective Materials
+How to Pack Glassware for Moving Cross Country – DIY Protective Materials

-If you are at the last minute moving and don’t have time to buy all the protective materials you need, one of the best tips for packing quickly is to use protective items you have at home.
-So instead of using cushion foam, you can use towels, sheets, or blankets, or if you don’t have bubble wraps, you can use socks (to wrap each glass or mug.)
+If you are at the last-minute moving and don’t have time to buy all the protective materials you need, one of the best tips for packing quickly is to use the protective items you have at home.
+So instead of using cushion foam, you can use towels, sheets, or blankets, or if you don’t have bubble wrap, you can use socks (to wrap each glass or mug.)
 One of the moving hacks you can use is to wrap your breakable belongings in an old newspaper.
-If you need to divide your breakable objects in a box, you can use rubber gloves for this purpose.
+If you need to divide your breakable objects into a box, you can use rubber gloves for this purpose.
 Just inflate latex gloves and place them between your belongings.